juxor/afaq/markdown/secG4.md

 capitalist get this reward?
 They own "capital" and, consequently, their "labour" partly involves excluding others from using it and ordering about those whom they do allow in -- in exchange for keeping the product of their labour.
-As Marx put it, _"the worker works under the control of the capitalist to whom his labour belongs"_ and _"the product is the property of the capitalist and not that of the worker, its immediate producer."_ And so _"[f]rom the instant he steps into the workshop, the use-value of his labour- power and therefore its use, which is labour, belongs to the capitalist."_
-[**Op.
-Cit.**, p.
-291 and p.
-292] This suggests that exploitation takes place within production and so a contract for wages made beforehand simply cannot be expected to anticipate the use-value extracted by the boss from the workers subjected to his authority.
-Thus wage labour and exploitation would go hand- in-hand -- and so Most's horror at Tucker's support for it.
+Thus exploitation takes place within production and so a contract for wages made beforehand simply cannot be expected to anticipate the use-value extracted by the boss from the workers subjected to his authority.
+Thus wage labour and exploitation would go hand-in-hand -- and so Most's horror at Tucker's support for it.

 As best, it could be argued that such "wages" would be minimal as workers would be able to swap jobs to get higher wages and, possibly, set up co-